carlosflorencio/laracasts-downloader/README.md

 Just call `php makeskips.php` before deleting the lessons.

-## An account with an active subscription is necessary!
+## Do I need an active subscription account?
-Even to download free lessons or series.
-The download option is only allowed to users with a valid subscription.
+You ONLY can download free episodes as guest and need active subscription to download all series.

+I suggest starting the script as a guest at first step, this helps you to don't exceed daily download limits.
+Then fill your account credentials in ``.env`` and re-run project.

+> You need active subscription account to take advantage of cache feature.

 ## Requirements
 - PHP >= 5.4